felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 logic.
 The logic and the state management should always be separated.

-The following example may seem like an egregious use of serialization, but these patterns can all be commonly found in data science codebases.
+The following example may seem like an egregious use of serialization, but these patterns can all be commonly found in code.

 :x: